larosafrancesco289/what-happened-today/README.md

 - The pipeline reads curated RSS feeds per language, filters and ranks with the OpenAI API, generates headlines, and synthesizes a two paragraph summary.
 Output is saved as JSON under `data/{lang}/YYYY-MM-DD.json`.
 - The UI loads the file for today or for the selected date.
+- For structured JSON outputs, the code uses the Responses API.
+Some chat models (e.g., certain `chat-latest` variants) may not support JSON-schema output.
+Defaults use a schema-capable model; you can override via the `OPENAI_MODEL_*` env vars above.

 ### License